HPC usage & utilities¶

 Rename samples in the final VCF¶

-Use bcftools reheader with a two-column whitespace-delimited lookup table:
+If you need to change sample names in the final VCF, use bcftools reheader with a two-column whitespace-delimited lookup table:

 Format of id_lookup.txt (space-delimited, one mapping per line):